The Gift (Star Trek: Voyager): Reception

-In 2017, Netflix announced that "The Gift" was among the top ten most re-watched Star Trek episodes on their streaming service, excluding the first two episodes of each series.
-SyFy recommend "The Gift" as part of the Seven of Nine binge-watching guide.
+In 2017, Netflix announced that "The Gift" was one of six Star Trek: Voyager episodes in the top ten most re-watched Star Trek franchise episodes on its streaming service, based on data since the franchise was added to Netflix in 2011.

 In 2019, Newsweek recommended this episode as suggested viewing to prepare for the then-upcoming series Star Trek: Picard, in which Seven of Nine also appears, to familiarize viewers with the character's background.

+In 2022, SyFy Wire recommend "The Gift" as one of the 12 "essential" Seven of Nine episodes in the franchise – joined by the two immediately preceding episodes, "Scorpion" (counted by them as a single episode), which introduced her to viewers.

 Releases

 In 2017, the Star Trek: Voyager television series was released in a DVD box set with special features.